"Re-Establish My Altar!"

 (7) The altar of prayer is a place of worship.

 As people enter into worship at God's altar, the presence of God becomes tangible.
 The atmosphere of worship invites the presence of the Holy Spirit to touch people's hearts.
 "Then I will go to the altar of God, to God my exceeding joy; and on the harp I will praise you, O God, my God."
 (Psalm 43:4).
 In our individual lives or in corporate worship, worshipping God for who He is brings us into an awareness of God's presence and goodness.
 God inhabits the praises of His people (Psalm 22:3).

 As the worship of false gods was overrunning Israel, Elijah was a man true to God.
 The nation experienced a difficult drought, and at the end of it, Elijah called for a showdown with the prophets of Baal.
 He said, "The god who answers by fire, He is God!"
 (1 Kings 18:24).

 After the prophets of Baal had failed to call down fire, Elijah called the people to him.
 He said, "Come here to me."
 They came to him, and he repaired the altar of the Lord, which was in ruins."
 (1 Kings 18:30).

 God is calling people everywhere back to His altar!
-The altar must first be established in our hearts as a place of prayer and surrender; then it must be strengthened and established where God's people gather.
+The altar must first be established in our hearts as a place of prayer and surrender; then it must be strengthened and established wherever God's people gather.
 Under the anointing of the Holy Spirit, the altar will be established once again as a place of evangelism, surrender, healing and prayer.
-It will be a place where people are Baptized in the Spirit, and a place of fresh consecration.
+It will be a place where people are baptized anew in the Spirit, and a place of fresh consecration.
 And it will be a place of glorious worship.
-Lord, establish your altar once again!
+Lord, establish your altar once again.
 Begin with me!

-Copyright 2008 by M. A. Erickson / May be distributed, with correct attribution.
+Copyright 2008 by M. A. Erickson / Updated in 2020 / May be distributed, with correct attribution.